 - Post the same content repeatedly – if you don’t have some variation and interesting content, you will lose engagement.

 - Ignore negative feedback – how you deal with this is vitally important, it gives you the opportunity to correct problems, create a possible brand champion, and show others that you are trustworthy and professional.

-- Repeatedly message people – whilst follow ups are important, over messaging will just create irritation and a bad reputation.
+- Repeatedly message people – whilst follow-ups are important, over messaging will just create irritation and a bad reputation.

 - Neglect your analytics – Your data is only useful when it’s usable, if you ignore it, there’s no point to having a strategy in place.

 Using Twitter to its fullest is no small task, and it’s not something that you can implement and leave – it requires monitoring and careful nurturing.
-But with the right tools, strategy and willingness to be flexible – there is no reason why your business cannot benefit from an optimised business marketing strategy.
+But with the right tools, strategy and willingness to be flexible – there is no reason why your business cannot benefit from an optimized business marketing strategy.